 I learned this “easy to make” recipe from my mum.
 When I was a child, my family owned a house in the middle of chestnut wood in the countryside of Sassetta, a really small village on the Etruscan Coast.

-I remember that we used to go all together, on Sunday afternoon, across the forest to gather berries.
+I remember that we used to go all together, on Sunday afternoons, across the forest to gather berries.
 And then with the harvest, I helped my mother and grandma to cook the jam.

 There are many ways to use blackberry jam